gedumas/Koronaviruset-arbeidshverdagen/README.md

 # Venture-Capital-Norway
 Let's crowdsource all the $ sources for Norwegian startups (business angels, VCs, funds, etc.)

-# Artificial-Intelligence-Norway
-This is collective effort to showcase AI in Norway and bring a strong community together.
+This is collective effort to showcase startup funding activities in Norway and bring a strong community together.

 ## List of Angel Investors
 | Stakehoder | Description | Website | $ median funding|